seancorfield/honeysql/doc/getting-started.md

 The `:checking` option defaults to `:none`.
-If `:checking :basic` is specified, certain obvious errors -- such as `IN` with an empty collection -- is treated as an error and an exception is thrown.
-If `:checking :strict` is specified, certain dubious constructs -- such as `IN` with a collection containing `NULL` values -- is also treated as an error and an exception is thrown.
-It is expected that this feature will be expanded over time to help avoid generating illegal SQL. _[New in version 2.0.next]_
+If `:checking :basic` is specified, certain obvious errors -- such as `IN` with an empty collection -- are treated as an error and an exception is thrown.
+If `:checking :strict` is specified, certain dubious constructs -- such as `IN` with a collection containing `NULL` values -- are also treated as an error and an exception is thrown.
+It is expected that this feature will be expanded over time to help avoid generating illegal SQL. _[New in version 2.0.0-rc1]_

 `format` accepts options as either a single hash map argument or as named arguments (alternating keys and values).
 If you are using